isomerpages/nrf-gyss/_current-event/Speakers.md

 ![](/images/GYSS%202024/speakers%20(sep%20update).png)

-Stay tuned as we bring you more updates including the biographies of the eminent speakers.
+Stay tuned as we bring you more updates including the biographies of these eminent speakers.